 We have presented an analysis of the differences between methane retrievals obtained from PEARL-FTS, ACE-FTS, and TANSO-FTS.
-We have shown that measurement information content varies considerably between the three datasets, and that care needs to be taken when interpreting retrievals from PEARL-FTS and TANSO-FTS as profiles.
-In particular for retrievals from the TANSO-FTS TIR band, the measurement information content is too low for a true profile retrieval, because of the low thermal contrast and the low signal-to-noise ratio of the CH_4 retrieval band of TANSO-FTS.
+We have shown that measurement information content varies considerably between the three data sets, and that care needs to be taken when interpreting retrievals from PEARL-FTS and TANSO-FTS as profiles.
+In particular for retrievals from the TANSO-FTS TIR band, the measurement information content is too low for a true profile retrieval because of the low thermal contrast and the low signal-to-noise ratio of the $CH_4$ retrieval band of TANSO-FTS.

-- 15 Although the measurement information content for TANSO-FTS is very low and information content for partial columns collocated with PEARL-FTS or ACE-FTS is even lower, this information content is non-zero, as confirmed by the slope between the partial column difference TANSO-FTS-PEARL-FTS and PEARL-FTS partial columns.
+Although the measurement information content for TANSO-FTS is very low and information content for partial columns collocated with PEARL-FTS or ACE-FTS is even lower, this information content is non-zero, as confirmed by the slope between the partial column difference TANSO-FTS-PEARL-FTS and PEARL-FTS partial columns.
 Therefore, the measurement is not without value.
-A future study should more specif- - ically address detectability: for example, if there is a significant but spatially concentrated methane emission somewhere in the Arctic or sub-Arctic, will TANSO-FTS TIR be able to detect this?
+A future study should more specifically address detectability: for example, if there is a significant but spatially concentrated methane emission somewhere in the Arctic or sub-Arctic, will TANSO-FTS TIR be able to detect this?
 This question could be addressed using known emission events or simulated data.
 Future work is also needed to extend the comparisons to be global.
-Another important aspect not considered in this study is stability.
-Collocations between DEADL FTO and AOE FTO events of at least 0 were and exurting. - tween PEARL-FTS and ACE-FTS cover a period of at least 8 years and counting, which may be long enough to investigate if systematic or random errors vary over time.